 39. Kali Linux Cheat Sheet

-Kali Linux is a popular choice among many Linux users because it offers an abundance of pen-testing tools and hacking learning.
-In the process of learning, you need to master a set of Kali Linux commands, which will ultimately save your time and resources.
-In this cheat sheet, you get various commands on mount file shares, Netcat / ncat, SNMP Enumeration, DNS Enumeration & Transfer, NMAP, SMB Enumeration, HTTP Enumeration, Packet Inspection, Password Generation, etc.
+Kali Linux is a popular choice among many Linux users because it offers an abundance of pen-testing tools and resources for hacking learning.
+In the process of learning, you need to master a set of effective Kali Linux commands in order to save time and resources.

 40. Linux Terminal Commands

-Linux Terminal is a very powerful and useful tool.
-You can use various commands into the Terminal to do the task effortlessly.
-In this Linux Terminal command cheat sheet, you will find all of the basic commands needed to get started, along with a short description and example.
+The Linux Terminal is an exceptionally powerful and useful tool.
+By utilizing various commands in the Terminal, you can complete tasks much more easily than before.
+In this Linux Terminal command cheat sheet, you will find all of the basic commands needed to get started, along with a short description and example for each one.

-If you want to be a master of Linux, it’s also important to know all about the command line structure.
-After being expertized in the Linux command line, you will be able to perform a powerful job with just a few keystrokes.
-All the above-mentioned Linux commands cheat sheets will help you remember useful Linux commands despite being a beginner or expert.
+To become a Linux master, it is crucial to understand the command line structure.
+After becoming proficient in the Linux command line, you will be able to conduct complex tasks with only a few keystrokes.
+All of the aforementioned cheat sheets regarding Linux commands will help you remember useful commands regardless of your experience level.

-I hope you like this article.
-This list is an evergreen collection, and I will be adding more Linux cheat sheets in the future, and if there are any that you would like me to include any best Linux commands cheat sheet here, please send me the file through the “contact me” link.
+I truly hope you enjoyed reading this article.
+I will continue to add more Linux cheat sheets in the future, and if there are any that you would like me to include here specifically, please let me know through the “contact me” link.

-Note: I don’t own any cheat sheet.
-I have tried to give the proper author credit, but please let me know in the comment below if I missed any.
-It will be appropriately corrected.
-Moreover, If an author wants me to remove or delete any PDF content from this list, then send me a delete request with proper proof of authorship, and I will be happy to comply.
-Thank you for understanding that this list is created to help Linux users.
-Thank you.
+Note: I have attempted to give credit where it is due, but if I have made any errors, please let me know in the comments below so that I can correct them.
+Additionally, if an author would like for me to remove or delete any PDF content from this list, they can send me a request with proper proof of authorship, and I will be happy to comply.
+Thank you for understanding that this list was created solely to help Linux users.